shanevanheerden/shanevanheerden.github.io/_posts/2020-10-07-a_brief_history_of_natural_language_processing.md

     <em>Figure 4:</em> A visual representation of a sequence-to-sequence model used for translation<d-cite key="See2016"></d-cite>.
 </div>

 This architecture is particularly useful in tasks such as *machine translation* (MT) and *natural language generation* (NLG).
-It’s no surprise that, in 2016, Google announced that it is in the process of replacing all of its [statistical-based MT systems with neural MT models [7]](https://arxiv.org/pdf/1609.08144.pdf%20(7.pdf).
-Additionally, since the decoder model can be conditioned on any arbitrary representation, it can also be used for tasks like [generating captions for images [8]](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Vinyals_Show_and_Tell_2015_CVPR_paper.pdf).
+It’s no surprise that, in 2016, Google announced that it is in the process of replacing all of its statistical-based MT systems with neural MT models<d-cite key="Wu2016"></d-cite>.
+Additionally, since the decoder model can be conditioned on any arbitrary representation, it can also be used for tasks like generating captions for images<d-cite key="Vinyals2015"></d-cite>.

 ***

 ## 6. Attention Mechanisms (2015)

 Although useful in a wide range of tasks, sequence-to-sequence models were struggling with being able to capture long-range dependencies between words in text.
-In 2015, the concept of attention was introduced by Bahdanau *et al.* [9] as a way of addressing this bottleneck.
+In 2015, the concept of attention was introduced by Bahdanau *et al.*<d-cite key="Bahdanau2015"></d-cite> as a way of addressing this bottleneck.
 In essence, attention in a neural network is a mechanism for deciding which parts of the input sequence to attend to when routing information.
-Various attention mechanisms have also been applied in the computer vision space for image captioning [10], which also provides a glimpse into the inner workings of the model, as is seen in Figure 5.
+Various attention mechanisms have also been applied in the computer vision space for image captioning<d-cite key="Xu2015"></d-cite>, which also provides a glimpse into the inner workings of the model, as is seen in Figure 5.

 {% include figure.html path="assets/img/blog/blog1.6.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    <em>Figure 5:</em> A visual representation of the attention mechanism in an image captioning model [10].
+    <em>Figure 5:</em> A visual representation of the attention mechanism in an image captioning model<d-cite key="Xu2015"></d-cite>.
 </div>

 Attention is not only restricted to the input sequence and can also be used to focus on surrounding words in a body of text — commonly referred to as *self attention* — to obtain more contextual meaning.
-This is at the heart of the current state-of-the-art *transformer* architecture, proposed by [Vaswani et al. [11]](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) in 2017, which is composed of multiple self-attention layers.
+This is at the heart of the current state-of-the-art *transformer* architecture, proposed by Vaswani *et al.*<d-cite key="Vaswani2017"></d-cite> in 2017, which is composed of multiple self-attention layers.
 The transformer sparked an explosion of new language model architectures (and an inside joke among AI practitioners regarding Sesame Street Muppets), the most notable being *Bidirectional Encoder Representations from Transformers* (BERT) and *Generative Pre-trained Transformers* (GPT).

 {% include figure.html path="assets/img/blog/blog1.7.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">